MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 She raises a hand, and the room shudders with her power.

 "You may call me a monster, but I am the only one who sees the truth.
 The only one who understands what must be done.
-The destruction of Balgaran, the doppelgangers, the attacks on your precious North Lodge—all necessary steps in my grand design.
+The destruction of Balgaran, the doppelganger attacks on your precious North Lodge—all necessary steps in my grand design.
 A design to save this world, even if it means sacrificing a few."

 Her eyes blaze with an unholy light as she reaches the crescendo of her speech.